New Philadelphia, Ohio: Postsecondary

-The Tuscarawas County Public Library is the main branch of six in its library system, located in New Philadelphia, the county seat.
-The other five of its six branches consist of the Bolivar Branch, Strasburg Branch, Sugarcreek Branch, Tuscarawas (Tusky) Branch, and the Mobile Services Branch that is also located in New Philadelphia.

-The Main Library is located at 121 Fair Avenue just off of North Broadway Street.
-The TCPL System is a member of the SEO(Serving Every Ohioan) Library Consortium, a system consisting of 98 public libraries.

-The SEO Service Center, located in Caldwell, is a branch of the State Library of Ohio, which supports a consortium of 98 Library systems at 268 service points throughout 49 counties across Ohio using the OPLIN network.

-SEO supports a centralized shared catalog database that includes over 8.1 million items with a patron database of nearly one million users, with an annual circulation of over 15 million.

 Retail

 The city's main retail center is in and around New Towne Mall, which opened in 1988.

 Transportation

 Interstate 77 passes west of New Philadelphia's city center.
 U.S. Route 250 passes through the west and south sides of New Philadelphia.
 Ohio State Route 39 and Ohio State Route 800 also run through the city.

 The Akron-Canton Airport is the nearest commercial airport with scheduled passenger flights.

-Harry Clever Field (FAA designation PHD) is a city owned airport 2 miles SE of the city center, adjacent to the Kent State Univetsity Tuscarawas Campus and Schoenbrunn Village.
-It is open to small aircraft and has maintenance and fueling services on site, as well as a airport courtesy car.
+Harry Clever Field (FAA designation PHD) is a city-owned airport 2 miles southeast of the city center, adjacent to the Kent State University Tuscarawas Campus and Schoenbrunn Village.
+It is open to small aircraft and has maintenance and fueling services on site, as well as an airport courtesy car.

-Into the early 1950s the Baltimore and Ohio Railroad ran a six day a week passenger train from Wheeling, West Virginia through New Philadelphia en route to Akron and Cleveland.
+Into the early 1950s, the Baltimore and Ohio Railroad ran a six-day-a-week passenger train from Wheeling, West Virginia, through New Philadelphia en route to Akron and Cleveland.